Learning to Enjoy Thanksgiving With Rheumatoid Arthritis

 - Stress is an often-unwelcome guest this time of the year for everyone, not just people with RA.

 - Infection and illnesses.
 RA patients who take immunity-suppressing medications are at higher risks for illnesses and infections.

 - Certain foods.
 Some celebratory foods aggravate RA symptoms, including junk foods, sugars, and fried food.

 - Fatigue and exhaustion.
 RA can cause debilitating fatigue anytime, but it is worse around Thanksgiving because people tend to overdo things and don’t get enough rest.

-How do you enjoy the holiday and not to worry about flares, depression and the stress this holiday brings?
+How do you enjoy thanksgiving with rheumatoid arthritis and not to worry about flares, depression and the stress this holiday brings?